42+ Years of Serving Injured Workers in Pennsylvania

 Workers Exposed to Lead May Suffer a Lifetime of Health Problems

 Those who work around products or materials that contain lead are at risk for occupational lead exposure.
 Lead may either be ingested, breathed in through the lungs, or absorbed by the skin.
 This toxic metal can cause a variety of health effects, depending on the level and duration of a worker’s exposure.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. help workers get the compensation to which they are entitled for occupational lead exposure and other work-related illnesses.
+The knowledgeable workers’ compensation lawyers at Larry Pitt & Associates, P.C. help workers get the compensation to which they are entitled for occupational lead exposure and other work-related illnesses.

 Certain workers are at higher risk of occupational lead exposure than others, particularly those who work with ammunition, batteries, caulk, ceramics, paint, pipes and other materials that contain lead.
 The Occupational Safety and Health Administration (OSHA) estimates that over one million workers in the general and construction industries are potentially exposed.
 Some of the occupations that put workers at risk of lead exposure include:

 - Construction workers

 - Manufacturers of ammunition, batteries, bullets, ceramics, electrical components, glass, plastic, and rubber products

 Both OSHA and the National Institute for Occupational Safety and Health (NIOSH) have set permissible exposure limits of no greater than 50 µg/m3 per eight hour period.
 However, according to NIOSH, studies have shown that health effects can occur from exposures much lower than this amount – as low as 10 µg/dL has been associated with impaired kidney function, hypertension, neurological effects, cognitive dysfunction, and congenital malformations.